-- the use of historical data as a proxy for estimating future events may not encompass all potential events, particularly extreme ones; - the use of a holding period assumes that all positions can be liquidated or the risks offset during that period, which may not fully reflect the market risk arising at times of severe illiquidity, when the holding period may be insufficient to liquidate or hedge all positions fully; - the use of a 99 percent confidence level does not take into account losses that might occur beyond this level of confidence; and - VaR is calculated on the basis of exposures outstanding at the close of business and therefore does not necessarily reflect intra-day exposures.
+- the use of historical data as a proxy for estimating future events may not encompass all potential events, particularly those which are extreme in nature; - the use of a holding period assumes that all positions can be liquidated or the risks offset during that period.
+This may not fully reflect the market risk arising at times of severe illiquidity, when the holding period may be insufficient to liquidate or hedge all positions fully; - the use of a 99 percent confidence level by definition does not take into account losses that might occur beyond this level of confidence; and - VaR is calculated on the basis of exposures outstanding at close of business and therefore does not necessarily reflect intra-day exposures.